Putin lambasts the West and declares the end of 'the era of the unipolar world' – KION546

 The European Commission announced Friday that it was recommending Ukraine and neighboring Moldova as EU candidate states, with the commission’s chief Ursula von der Leyen saying that Ukrainians are “ready to die” for the European perspective.

-Speaking about the European Union on Friday, Putin said the bloc has “lost its sovereignty.”
+Speaking about the European Union on Friday, Putin said the bloc had “lost its sovereignty.”

 “The European Union has fully lost its sovereignty, and its elites are dancing to someone else’s tune, harming their own population.
 Europeans’ and European businesses’ real interests are totally ignored and swept aside,” he said.